OAKLAND -- Rayven Justice was wounded in the back while serving with the Army in Vietnam.

 "I told him yes.
 Come home and I'll take care of you.
 But he never made it here.
 He got murdered.
 I don't know why he was shot.
 It was the coldest day in my life," Justice said.

 School officials said Raymen was a better-than-average student and his father said he transferred to Life Academy this year from Oakland High because the classes were more oriented to what he wanted to do with his life.
 He said his son's "mission" was "to become someone who could help people, like a politician or counselor.
-He was always trying to
+He was always trying to help his peers, his comrades."

 His favorite subjects were math, science and English and he was also an outstanding athlete who especially enjoyed basketball and football.
 There were grief counselors at both campuses Wednesday.